TonicBoomerKewl/pg3d-bots-accounts-creator/README.md

 # Pixel Gun 3D Bots Accounts Creator by TonicBoomerKewl#8349!
+(Patched)
 - Create Hundreds of Pixel Gun 3D Accounts & Bots, and
 - Log Their Account's Information to a File, and
 - Control All of Them at Once!
+- Note: This is Patched; Will Unpatch Whenever Im Free.

 # Features:
 - Fancy Colored Text,